 Albania is in South Eastern Europe, north of Greece.
 Large parts of it are still untouched by tourists, especially the North.
 Must-see places include Tirana, the Berat Citadel, Saranda, Gjirokastra, The Pyramid and Kruja.
 Beautiful natural areas are the Tomorri Massif and the Llogaraja National Park.

-You can fly from many airports in the UK and Ireland to Tirana Airport TIR, the capital of Albania and make use of car hire in Albania.
 The country has a dramatic coastline on the Ionian and Adriatic coasts with views across to the Greek islands and Italy.
 The coastal areas have a temperate Mediterranean climate and it is cooler at the sea than inland, especially in July.

 The best time to visit Albania is in spring or autumn, although skiing, snowboarding and snow shoeing tours are run from November to April in areas such as Mount Jezerca, Mount Korab and the Valbona Valley.
 Make sure to make reservations in advance, as most hotels will be fully booked in the busy season.
 Independence Day on 28 November and Liberation Day on 29 November are celebrated with great enthusiasm; as is March 14, Summer Day, with traditional games and food and live music festivals in the evening.